Lincoln cent: Changes in composition

 Copper prices began to rise in 1973, to such an extent that the intrinsic value of the coin approached a cent, and citizens began to hoard cents, hoping to realize a profit.
 The Mint decided to switch to an aluminum cent.
 Over a million and a half such pieces were struck in the second half of 1973, though they were dated 1974.
 At congressional hearings, representatives of the vending machine industry testified that aluminum cents would jam their equipment, and the Mint backed away from its proposal.
 Mint director Mary Brooks sought the return of samples which had been distributed to members of Congress, but 14 remained missing, with the recipients affecting not to know what had become of them.
 One aluminum cent was donated to the Smithsonian Institution for the National Numismatic Collection; another was reportedly found by a US Capitol Police Officer.
 Experiments were also conducted with bronze-clad steel cents.
 Slated for disposal, when a bag of them tore open before going into a smelter; a few were kept by the workers.
 They are also considered to be illegally held government property.
-Recognizing that a change from the current copper composition was still inevitable, Congress passed Public Law 93–441 on October 11, 1974, declaring "[w]henever in the judgment of the Secretary of the Treasury such action is necessary to assure an adequate supply of coins to meet the national needs, he may prescribe such composition of copper and zinc in the alloy of the one-cent piece as he may deem appropriate."
+Congress passed Public Law 93–441 on October 11, 1974, declaring "[w]henever in the judgment of the Secretary of the Treasury such action is necessary to assure an adequate supply of coins to meet the national needs, he may prescribe such composition of copper and zinc in the alloy of the one-cent piece as he may deem appropriate."

 In 1981, faced with another rise in the price of copper, the Mint decided to change the composition of the cent to copper-covered zinc.
 After contract difficulties and production delays, the first such cents were struck at the Philadelphia Mint (without mintmark) on January 7, 1982.
 Denver did not convert to the new composition until October 21.
 A few pieces were struck by error in bronze dated 1983 and are extremely rare.
 A number of small changes were made to the obverse design in the 1990s and early 2000s.